juanjux/neme/README.md

 ![idiotez](https://i.imgflip.com/1le4it.jpg)

-I've just started to work on this so there isn't really nothing usable (but hey, I've a nice [gap buffer implementation](https://github.com/juanjux/neme/blob/master/source/core/gapbuffer.d) in D!).
+There isn't really nothing usable as a text editor yet here (but I've a nice [gap buffer implementation](https://github.com/juanjux/neme/blob/master/src/core/gapbuffer.d) in D).

 The World Domination Plan for this repo is to contain the Neme text editor (Neme = NEw Modal Editor).
 As the name implies, I'm going to explore